danjac/blog-eo/posts/dokku_hetzner_deploy.md

 The neat thing about using a Python module instead of a config file or command line options is that you can calculate some things dynamically, e.g. the number of workers based on available CPU.

-You can add more processes to your `app.json` and/or `Procfile` as needed, for example if you want to run celery, or schedule cron jobs.
+You can add more processes to your `app.json` and/or `Procfile` as needed, for example if you want to run Celery, or schedule cron jobs.
 See the [Dokku](https://dokku.com) documentation for details.

 I prefer to handle Dokku deployments using Docker rather than buildpacks.
 For details on building an optimal `Dockerfile` for Dokku deployments, see [my previous article](/posts/dokku).